silverwind/uppie/README.md

 ## Notes

 - Empty directories are excluded from the results by all browsers as dictated by the spec.
-- Some browsers may excludes files and directories starting with a `.`.
+- Firefox and Safari exclude files and directories starting with a `.`.

 ## API
 ### uppie(node, callback)